-Our IND was cleared in September 2019, and we initiated our DesCAARTesTM trial in June 2020.
-We announced dosing of the first patient in this trial in December 2020.
-Until dosing of this patient, DSG3-CAART had only been administered in murine models, and the preclinical results we have observed may not be predictive of the results of our clinical trial or any future clinical trials.
-In May 2021, we announced safety data from the first three patients dosed in our clinical trial.
 However, the initial clinical results we have observed may not be predictive of results of subsequent cohorts in this clinical trial, or of any future clinical trials.
-Because DSG3-CAART is the first product candidate that we are testing in the clinic, we may experience preliminary complications surrounding trial design, protocol establishment and execution, establishing trial protocols, patient recruitment and enrollment, quality and supply of clinical doses, or safety issues.
-For example, while the majority of oncology CAR T clinical trials have been conducted with a lymphodepleting or other preconditioning regimen prior to infusion, we do not intend to use pre-infusion lymphodepletion or other preconditioning regimen initially in our Phase 1 trial.
-However, we may determine that use of a lymphodepleting or other preconditioning regimen is necessary for our product candidates to be successful, which could result in delays in clinical development and will expose patients to the associated risks.
+Because DSG3-CAART and MuSK-CAART are the first and second product candidates that we are testing in the clinic, we may experience preliminary complications surrounding trial design, protocol establishment and execution, establishing trial protocols, patient recruitment and enrollment, quality and supply of clinical doses, or safety issues.
+For example, while the majority of oncology CAR T clinical trials have been conducted with a lymphodepleting or other preconditioning regimen prior to infusion, we have not used pre-infusion lymphodepletion or other preconditioning regimen is necessary for our product candidates to be successful, and if we determine that it is, it could result in delays in clinical development and will expose patients to the associated risks.

-Additionally, a failure of our clinical trial of DSG3-CAART could influence physicians' and regulators' opinions with regard to the viability of our CABATM platform more broadly, particularly if treatment-related side effects are observed.
+Additionally, a failure of our clinical trials of DSG3-CAART or MuSK-CAART could influence physicians' and regulators' opinions with regard to the viability of our CABATM platform more broadly, particularly if treatment-related side effects are observed.
 The occurrence of any of these risks could significantly harm our development plans and business prospects.
-If treatment-related side effects are observed with the administration of DSG3-CAART, or if it is viewed as less safe, potent or pure than other therapies, our ability to develop other CAAR T cell therapies may be significantly harmed.
+If treatment-related side effects are observed with the administration of DSG3-CAART or MuSK-CAART, or if they are viewed as less safe, potent or pure than other therapies, our ability to develop other CAAR T cell therapies may be significantly harmed.